 Although consolidation tests can also be carried out in a triaxial test, it is more normally done in the oedometer.
 Care must be taken to apply appropriate test pressures, and to carry out a rebound stage.
 The normal test duration for each loading increment is 24 hours, and if secondary consolidation (creep rate) is required then the test duration should not be shortened.
+The 24-hour consolidation period at each load increment specified in NZS4402 Test 7.1 may need to be emphasised by the geotechnical professional as there is some ambiguity regarding this in the Standard.

-Importantly, the consolidation test provides the magnitude of the pre-consolidation stress (σ{vmax} ' = p_c ') of the natural deposit.
+Importantly, the consolidation test provides the magnitude of the pre-consolidation stress (σ{vmax} ́ = p_c ́) of the natural deposit.
 The effective pre-consolidation represents the past stress history of the soil that may have undergone erosion, desiccation, seismic events, groundwater fluctuations or other processes resulting in overconsolidation.
 For clayey or silty soils that are suspected of being potentially susceptible to cyclic softening, based on index properties, knowledge of the pre-consolidation stress can be used to help confirm susceptibility.